Trendyol/stove/docs/how-to-write-tests/1.Application-Aware/1.Spring-Boot/0001-tuning-app.md

 # Tuning the application's entry point

+!!! note
+    This change is an optional change.
+If you don't have any unpredictable components to alter, like, time, scheduler, etc...
+    Or if you don't want to have full observability over Kafka you can leave the main function as is.
+    But, still we recommend this change, as you might have components to change in the future.

 Let's say the application has a standard `main` function, here how we will change it:

 === "Before"